carstenSpraener/keycloak-examples/doc/Saml2SpringBootUndKeyCloak.md

 #### KeyCloak-Certificate
 The third certificate needed is the KeyCloak signing certificate that the application needs to verify that the message is coming from KeyCloak.
-To get the certificate to go to the KeyCloak administration site, make sure you selected the right Realm, and then go to _Realm Setting_ and open the _Keys_ Tab.
+To get the certificate, go to the KeyCloak administration site, make sure you selected the right Realm, and then go to _Realm Setting_ and open the _Keys_ Tab.
 The correct certificate is the RSH256 with Use "SIG".
 Click on the marked _Certificate_ button: